tq-systems/meta-tq/meta-tq/doc/README.TQMa57xx.md

 ## Boot medium creation

+### Prerequisites for block devices

+Compressed WIC images and matching BMAP-files (block map files) are created by default.
+To make use of this feature, install the `bmap-tools` package to use `bmaptool`.
+The packed WIC can also be decompressed and used with `dd` or other disk image tools.

 ### SD card / eMMC

+#### Bootable SD-Card

 To create a bootable SD card or prepare the eMMC with a boot image, write the [WIC image](#build-artifacts) (`*.wic`) to the SD card or eMMC at offset 0.